WilliamHangXu/EasyRL/README.md

 # EasyRL
-Simple implementations of some classic Reinforcement Learning algorithms using PyTorch.
+Simple implementations of some classic Reinforcement Learning algorithms.
 Standalone.
 Straight from the papers.